HeBing/fcat_examples/trainingDat/README.md

 * Randomly sampled background motif sites as negative cases.

 All the motifs sites are mapped using [cisgenome2.0](http://www.biostat.jhsph.edu/~hji/cisgenome/) with default arguments with motifs from [JASPAR](http://jaspar.genereg.net/).

+The training data for GRO-seq example can be found in `trainingRegion_GROseq_K562.txt` and `trainingRegion_GROseq_Gm12878.txt` in the same format.
+Those sites are a random subset of [fantom human enhancers](http://fantom.gsc.riken.jp/5/datafiles/latest/extra/Enhancers/) covered by covered by DNase-seq uniform peaks in all of the tier1 cell lines: H1hesc, K562 and Gm12878 from ENCODE.